jucardwell/remote-sensing-hazards/syllabus.md

 ### Grade Breakdown

 **Class Participation (25%):**
-The participation component of the course grade will be made up of your individual in-class participation, as well as effort on in-class exercises.
+The participation component of the course grade will be made up of your individual in-class participation, as well as effort on pair-programming in-class exercises.

 **Labs (50%):**
 There will be 5 labs that will be completed throughout the course.
 These assignments are designed to have students collaboratively implement skills learned through course material and in-class exercises.
-Labs will be completed in the pair-programming style.
-70% of the lab grade will be based on the quality of the material, the other 30% will be based on self-reflection of contribution to the lab.
+Labs will be completed independently.

 **Project Tasks (10%):**
 Project tasks will allow students to iteratively develop their final projects throughout the course of the semester.
 Each task will allow students to complete a portion of their final project and allow the instructor to give feedback throughout the semester.
-70% of the task grade will be based on quality of the material, the other 30% will be based on self-reflection of contribution to the project task.
+70% of the task grade will be based on quality of the material, the other 30% will be based on self-reflection of contribution to the group for each project task.

 **Final Project (10%):**
-The final project will be a polished version of the completed project tasks that also implement any instructor feedback given on individual project tasks.70% of the final project will be based on quality of the material, the other 30% will be based on self-reflection of contribution to the final project
+The final project will be a polished version of the completed project tasks that also implement any instructor feedback given on individual project tasks.
+70% of the final project will be based on quality of the material, the other 30% will be based on self-reflection of contribution to the final project

 **Final Presentation (5%):**
-Students will give a 6–8-minute presentation on their final project during the course exam period.
+Groups will give a 15-20 minute presentation on their final project during the course exam period.

 ###  Grade Scale